-Entities

-- In all TAs, the vast majority of federal departments and agencies are covered. - Coverage of Federal Crowns, P/T entities, and MASH varies between TAs.

-Goods

-In general, all goods are covered by all TAs.

-Services

-- The CFTA covers all services. - Coverage of services varies between the ITAs, as well as between Federal and P/T / MASH entities.

-Construction

-- The CFTA covers all construction services. - In general, ITAs cover all construction services except for dredging services and construction services procured by or on behalf of the Department of Transport.

-Exclusions

-- TAs do not apply to any procurement where an express exclusion exists. - Exclusions usually take the form of "This Agreement does not cover procurement of...", or "This Chapter does not apply to procurement...", etc. (See Annex B)
+Entities Construction In all TAs, the vast majority of federal departments and agencies are covered.
+Coverage of Federal Crowns, P/T entities, and MASH varies between TAs.
+The CFTA covers all construction services.
+In general, ITAs cover all construction services except for dredging services and construction services procured by or Goods on behalf of the Department of Transport In general, all goods are covered by all TAs.
+Exclusions Services TAs do not apply to any procurement where an express exclusion exists.
+The CFTA covers all services.
+Coverage of services varies between the ITAs, as well as between Federal and P/T / MASH entities.
+Exclusions usually take the form of "This Agreement does not cover procurement of", or "This Chapter does not apply to procurement", etc. (See Annex B)